bootique/bootique-swagger/README.md

 ### Web UI

-Bootique integrates Swagger browser UI to be able to view and interact with the API models:
+Bootique integrates Swagger browser UI to be able to view and interact with the API specs:

 ```xml
 <dependency>